 Photo of Atoyia Harris Atoyia Harris

-Atoyia received her J.D. with an International Law Certification from Loyola University New Orleans College of Law.
-Atoyia served on the Moot Court Board and staff member of the Loyola Law and Technology Journal.
-While in law school, Atoyia interned as a law clerk for the Honorable Jay C. Zainey at the United States District Court for the Eastern District of Louisiana and the Honorable Robin Giarrusso at the Orleans Parish Civil District Court.
-Atoyia was also a member of the award-wining Robert F. Wagner Labor and Employment Moot Court Team.
+Atoyia earned her J.D. with an International Law Certification from Loyola University New Orleans College of Law, where she served on the Moot Court Board and the Loyola Law and Technology Journal.
+She also clerked for the Honorable Jay C. Zainey of the U.S. District Court for the Eastern District of Louisiana and the Honorable Robin Giarrusso of the Orleans Parish Civil District Court.
+She was a member of the award-winning Robert F. Wagner Labor and Employment Moot Court Team.